joelchrono12/joelchrono12.ml/about.md

 I have used Jekyll to generate this site, and I use simple.css as a framework, where I have customized the style to fit my taste.

-The website source is hosted on [Github](https://github.com/joelchrono12/jekyll-site-test.css) and the site itself is deployed using Netlify.
+The website source is hosted on [Github](https://github.com/joelchrono12/jekyll-site-test.css) and the site itself is deployed using Vercel.
 </div>